formio/uag/README.md

 There is also a way to extend the functionality of the UAG through the use of modules, which is documented in the [Modules Readme](./module/Readme.md)

 ## Using with Form.io Enterprise Server
 When using the UAG with the Form.io Enterprise Server, you unlock several benefits with regards to managing the Forms and Resources within the UAG.
 Some of the features that you gain with our Enterprise Server include:

  - **Form Revisions** - Our form revision system provides a way to keep track of any changes made to any forms, and associate those changes with the submission data that is submitted against those revisions.
 This feature enables you to ensure that if any form schemas change, that the data submitted for that form correlates with the revision of the form in which it was submitted.
 In addition to this powerful feature, you can also leverage Form Revisions as a method to "roll-back" any mistakes or regressions caused by form changes.
 Instead of having to re-train or un-train an AI agent with any schema, you simply revert to previous revisions and the AI agent will adjust accordingly.
  - **Submission Revisions** - Submission revisions provides a way to keep track of any data changes that have been made to a submission and provides information on who changed the data.
 This combined with the power of the UAG provides any system the ability to audit any changes in data made by both AI agents as well as humans in the workflow processes.
  - **Stage Versions and Deployments** - Stage versions provides a way to create a "tag" version across all forms and resources within a project.
 This ensures that you can stamp a point in time where your AI agent (which may consume many different forms and resources) interfaces with your whole project in a deterministic way.
 It also provides a much more elegant "roll-back" mechanism where the entire project of forms and resources can be versioned and deployed independently.
+ - **Custom Actions** - Through the use of the Developer Portal and remote connections, you can use the Actions UI to manage and configure any custom actions that are configured within your UAG.
+Once a custom action is registered, via the **Modules** system, you can add that action to a form and configure it using the Form.io Developer Portal.

 ### Running the UAG against the Enterprise Server
 In order to run the UAG against an Enterprise Server, you need to provide a few Environment variables that are different from the OSS runtime of this module.
 The following environment variables are required to run against an Enterprise Project.